angelogustilo19/README.md/README.md

 ---

 ## Background
-Master’s student in Information Systems Management with a foundation in business administration and applied cloud-native AI systems.
+Information Systems Specialist with a strong foundation in business administration and the design of applied cloud-native AI systems.
+Experienced in bridging the gap between technical infrastructure and business strategy.